-If you were an eligible educator, you may be able to deduct up to $250 of expenses you paid even if you do not itemize your deductions.
+If you were an eligible educator, you might be able to deduct up to $250 of expenses you paid even if you do not itemize your deductions.
 An eligible educator is a kindergarten through grade 12 teacher, instructor, counselor, principal, or aide in a school for at least 900 hours during a school year.
 Qualified expenses include ordinary and necessary expenses paid in connection with books, supplies, equipment (including computer equipment, software, and services), and other materials used in the classroom.
-An ordinary expense is one that is common and accepted in your educational field.
-A necessary expense is one that is helpful and appropriate for your profession as an educator.
+An ordinary expense is common and accepted in your educational field.
+A necessary expense is helpful and appropriate for your profession as an educator.
 An expense does not have to be required to be considered necessary.
-Qualified expenses DO NOT include expenses for home schooling or for nonathletic supplies for courses in health or physical education.
+Qualified expenses DO NOT include expenses for home schooling or nonathletic supplies for courses in health or physical education.
 You must reduce your qualified expenses by the following amounts:

 Excludable U.S. series EE and I savings bond interest from Form 8815.

 Nontaxable qualified state tuition program earnings.

 Your reimbursements for these expenses were not reported in box 1 of your Form W-2.